Power Up Your Day with Dinacharya and Stop Stress in its Tracks

 6. Drink Stress-Busting Beverages

 Often when people feel stressed they drink large amounts of coffee.
-But if they start gradually substituting Worry Free Tea, Almond Energy or Raja's Cup in place of coffee, they will feel more relaxed and less stressed and toxic.
+But if they start gradually substituting Worry Free Tea or Raja's Cup in place of coffee, they will feel more relaxed and less stressed and toxic.

 Rasayanas are special herbal formulations that promote all aspects of health.
 Research on Maharishi Ayurveda Amrit Kalash indicates that it helps increase your ability to withstand stress and nourishes all aspects of your physiology.
 A powerful free radical scavenger, Amrit is recommended as lifelong support.
 Other Maharishi Ayurveda Rasayanas for mind/body health include Vital Man and Vital Lady, which help create outer dynamism and inner balance and strength.